HaaaO/haaao.github.io/README.md

 Run with `npm run start`

-This website is developed based on the design from [Fred Hohman](https://fredhohman.com/).
+This website is developed based on the design and open-sourced code from [Fred Hohman](https://github.com/fredhohman/fredhohman.github.io).